Our Lovable app leaked every user's data on day one

 Got Alice’s invoices back.
 Five rows.
 As expected.

-Then we tried something the dashboard would never let us do: calling the endpoint with the right session but a manually-edited query parameter that the frontend doesn’t expose.
-The route handler had an exploitable bit of code we’d spotted in passing:
+Then we tried something the dashboard never would: the right session, plus a query parameter the frontend never sends.
+We’d spotted an exploitable line in the route handler in passing:

 // app/api/invoices/route.ts